jonathanobise/data-science-nanodegree-projects/README.md

 + What is the employment type of developers in the top 40 countries?

 ## File Description
-As at 1st June 2020, the dataset could be accessed here: [2019 Stack Overflow Developer Survey Data](https://insights.stackoverflow.com/survey)
+As at 1st June 2020, the dataset could be accessed right here: [2019 Stack Overflow Developer Survey Data](https://insights.stackoverflow.com/survey)

 ## Libraries Used
 + Pandas